lvivski/animatic/Readme.md

 ### Single animation
 Arguments:
 1. The map of transformations to apply.
-Only `translate`, `rotate` and `scale` are currently supported, but the list will expand.
+Only `translate`, `rotate`, `scale` and `opacity` are currently supported, but the list will expand.
 2. Animation duration
 3. Easing function
 4. Animation delay